GreatTeapot/Stocks/README.md

 ## ✏️ **Project Description**
 Stocks is a project designed for monitoring stocks (with plans to add crypto later) through web scraping with various filters, such as:
-- Displaying stocks below a specific price
+- Displaying stocks below a specific price with **Websocket**
 - Showing only favorite or added stocks

-The project currently features **authentication and authorization** functionalities, with authorization partially implemented.
-This project is being developed for personal use to streamline stock monitoring.
+The project currently features **authentication and authorization** functionalities, with authorization partially implemented This project is being developed for personal use to streamline stock monitoring.

 ---